This review may contain spoilers

 The Second Female Lead From Hell.

-Hong Yu Ra—emotionally manipulative, college-era “friend,” and lifelong enabler of Sung Min Woo’s worst instincts.
+Hong Yu Ra is emotionally manipulative, a college-era “friend,” and a lifelong enabler of Sung Min Woo’s worst instincts.
 The kind of woman where if she told him to jump off a bridge, he’d do it and call it devotion.
 You know the type.
-The eye-rolling was so intense I worried I’d see the back of my skull.
+The eye-rolling was so intense I briefly worried I’d see the back of my skull.

 As for Yoo Shi Joon?

 Never—not once—did I see him as a romantic option for Yoon Gae Hwa.
 They were kindred spirits, sure: both betrayed by cheating spouses, both emotionally exhausted.
 But romantically?
 No spark.
 No fire.
 No interest.
-And honestly, his character became pretty boring as the show went on.
+And honestly, his character grew increasingly boring as the show went on.

 You don’t need your thinking cap.
 You just sit back and enjoy: